chimericdream/worldofpannotia.com/src/_prestige_classes/slayer.md

       - name: "Favored Enemy"
         type: "Ex"
         desc: |
           When she enters the class, a slayer formally declares a type of psionic creature as the enemy she detests above all others.
-Due to her extensive study of her foes and training in the proper techniques for combating them, she gains a +2 bonus on _bluff_, _listen_, _sense motive_, _spot_, and _survival_ checks when using these skills against her favored enemy.
+Due to her extensive study of her foes and training in the proper techniques for combating them, she gains a +2 bonus on {% skill_link bluff %}, {% skill_link listen %}, {% skill_link sense-motive %}, {% skill_link spot %}, and {% skill_link survival %} checks when using these skills against her favored enemy.

           Likewise, she gets a +2 bonus on weapon damage rolls against creatures of this kind.
 At 4th level the bonuses increase to +4, at 7th level to +6, and at 10th level to +8.
       - name: "Enemy Sense"